Sangre Nueva

 Sangre Nueva (New Blood) is a compilation album by Héctor el Father and reggaeton producer Naldo.
-Its purpose is to introduce new artists from the reggaeton genre to the audience.
-It presents the new generation of reggaeton.
-It was created to respond to the tidal wave of worldwide interest in reggaeton.
-The album is one of the most popular reggaeton albums released.
-Sangre Nueva featured a host of guest artists and marked the beginning of many future reggaeton stars, such as Arcángel & De La Ghetto, Yomo, Franco el Gorila, Gadiel, Kartier and Dandyel.
-Sangre Nueva (special edition) was released on April 25, 2006.
+It was released on August 30, 2005, by Gold Star Music and distributed by Universal Music Latino.
+Sangre Nueva featured a host of guest artists and marked the beginning of many future reggaeton stars, such as Arcángel & De la Ghetto, Yomo, Franco el Gorila, Gadiel, Kartier and Dandyel and the reggaeton producer Tainy.